marcodcellamare/ig-followers-check/README.md

 Remember to request to download the "JSON" version and to request to download only the "Followers and Following" info.

 ## None of your data are shared anywhere.
-They will just stay on your browser, you're welcome to double check my code.
+It will just stay on your browser, you're welcome to double check my code.

 Demo: https://marcodcellamare.github.io/ig-followers-check/